SCLW/Circuitry-Based-Sound/readme.md

 This standard numbering convention helps ensure correct connections when integrating the IC into a circuit.

+CMOS chips often have 14, 16, or 18 pins.
-For CMOS chips, the bottom-left pin is typically connected to ground (GND or Vss), while the top-right pin (the last pin) is connected to the positive supply voltage (VDD).
+With only few exceptions, the bottom-left pin is typically connected to ground (GND or Vss), while the top-right pin (the last pin) is connected to the positive supply voltage (VDD).

 <!--
 ## Touch Circuits